Ban Kao

 Ban Kao (บ้านเก่า, [bâːn kàw]; lit: 'old village') is a tambon (sub-district) of Mueang Kanchanaburi District, in Kanchanaburi Province, Thailand.
 In 2017, it had a population of 16,147 people.
 The tambon contains 15 villages.
 This network of villages had its origins in northern China and this is reinforced by pottery and ceramic fragments.
-The pottery and ceramic fragments found at Ban Kao highlight it's archaeological significance in Southeast Asia; some of these fragments are currently being kept at the Ban Kao National Museum.
+The pottery and ceramic fragments found at Ban Kao highlight its archaeological significance in Southeast Asia; some of these fragments are currently being kept at the Ban Kao National Museum.

 Geography

 Ban Kao Subdistrict is in the mountainous area of the Tenasserim Hills, close to the border with Myanmar.
 Phu Nam Ron, a transnational cross-border point at the western end of the sub-district, is expected to gain in importance if the planned Dawei Port Project goes ahead, along with a highway and a railway line between Bangkok and that harbor.